pasever/bamazon/README.md

   ![screen2](screens/Screen2.png)

   -- customer is placing an order

   ![screen3](screens/Screen3.png)

   -- if qty in our database is enough

   ![screen4](screens/Screen4.png)

-  -- confirming the order and updating the databases
+  -- otherwise  -- confirming the order and updating the databases

   ![screen6](screens/Screen6.png)

   -- if qty is not enough

   ![screen5](screens/Screen5.png)

   -- databases are updated now.
 New qty has been reflected